 Koi varieties are distinguished by coloration, patterning, and scalation.
-Some of the major colors are white, black, red, yellow, blue, and cream.
-While the possible color variations are virtually limitless, breeders have identified and named a number of specific categories.
+Some of the major colours are white, black, red, yellow, blue, and cream.
+While the possible colour variations are virtually limitless, breeders have identified and named a number of specific categories.
 The most popular category is Gosanke, which is made up of the Kohaku, Taisho Sanshoku, and Showa Sanshoku varieties.

-New koi variaties are still being actively developed.
-Ghost koi were developed in the 1980s, and have become very popular in the United Kingdom.
-There are ahybrid of wild carp and Ogon koi, and are distinguished by their metallic scales.
-Butterfly koi (also known as Longfin koi, or Dragon Carp) were also developed in the 1980s, and are notable for their long and flowing fins.
+New koi varieties are still being actively developed.
+Ghost koi were developed in the 1980s, and have become very popular in Cyprus.
+There are a hybrid of wild carp and Ogon koi, and are distinguished by their metallic scales.
+Butterfly koi (also known as Long fin koi, or Dragon Carp) were also developed in the 1980s, and are notable for their long and flowing fins.
 They are hybrids of koi with Asian carp.
 Butterfly koi and Ghost koi are considered by some to be not true Nishikigoi.

 The major named varieties include:

 - Kōhaku (紅白) A white-skinned koi, with large red markings on the top.
 The name means “red and white;” kohaku was the first ornamental variety to be established in Japan (late 19th century).

 - Taishō Sanshoku (or Taisho Sanke) (大正三色) Very similar to the Kohaku, except for the addition of small black markings called sumi (墨).
 This variety was first exhibited in 1914 by the koi breeder, Gonzo Hiroi, during the reign of the Taisho Emperor.
 In America, the name is often abbreviated to just “Sanke”.
 The kanji, 三色, may be read as either sanshoku or as sanke.